Observation of narrow-band $\gamma$ radiation from a boron-doped diamond superlattice with an 855 MeV electron beam: Discussion

 The spectrum in green color of Fig. \ref{ExpPeakSearch} (a) exhibits a clear narrow peak with an energy of 1.30 MeV.
 It appears only at a negative observation angle $\theta_x$ = - 0.2 mrad, while at the positive angle of + 0.2 mrad mainly background is observed, see spectrum in blue colour.
 The result shows that our method for a peak search, as proposed in \cite[Fig. 11]{BacL25} and applied for an unsuccessful experiment, demonstrates that our method is highly sensitive and enables the creation of a difference spectrum shown in Fig. \ref{ExpPeakSearch} (b).
 This crucial methodical procedure has not been addressed in \cite{PavK20,PavK21}, however, features of the experimental observations were predicted.
 In contrast to the above mentioned Si$_{1-x}$Ge$_x$ strained layer crystal, the diamond undulator structure cannot be separated from the host diamond crystal.
 As a consequence, one is always faced with radiation from the backing, the thickness of which can be minimized to values in the several $\mu$m range.
 However, in our experiment the thickness in [100] direction was 182 $\mu$m, a rather large value in comparison with the undulator layer thickness of 14.1 $\mu$m.
 Therefore, a huge channeling radiation contribution is present, although somehow suppressed due to the choice of the observation direction, and consequently the difference spectrum is afflicted with large uncertainties, in particular above 2 MeV.
 The thickness of the substrate can be substantially reduced by nearly two orders of magnitude into the several $\mu$m region.
 This can be achieved by laser water jet cutting, followed by quantum polishing to smooth the back surface.

 Figs. \ref{ExpPeakSearch} (c) and (d) depict Monte-Carlo simulated spectra under idealized conditions.
 The calculations are based on the formalism described in appendix \ref {simulation}.
 The bremsstrahlung contribution was estimated from \cite[Fig. 9 (c)]{BacL25} to be small and has been neglected.
 With some care in mind, the simulated spectrum (d) will be compared with the experimentally observed one (b).
 The peak energy from the simulation calculation of 1.28 MeV is close to the measured one of 1.30 MeV.
 The experimentally observed spectral width is broader, and the total intensity is significantly lower than predicted by simulation.
-The Bragg diffraction image of Fig. \ref{SIMSBraggMeasurement} (b) may indicate that the amplitude decreases by relaxation of the stress, probably by misfit dislocations \cite{Bre97}, a fact not taken into account in our simulation calculation.
-In addition, an infinitesimal small aperture was assumed which is also unrealistic, not to mention that also the simulation model has systematic errors.
+The Bragg-diffraction image of Fig. \ref{SIMSBraggMeasurement} (b) may indicate that the amplitude decreases by relaxation of the stress, probably by misfit dislocations \cite{Bre97}, a fact not taken into account in our simulation calculation.
+In addition, an infinitesimal small aperture was assumed which is also unrealistic, not to mention that the lattice expansion constant of the modified Vegard's law could be different, and that also the simulation model has systematic errors.

 We add that a peak was also observed when the crystal was aligned into the (111) plane.